urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ## The Graph
-Due to the lack of serialization, an important feature for progressive updates, in the [racket graph library] I had to implement a graph in graphite.
-I would have preferred to [add serialization support to graph] but I could not do that and still stay on track with graphite.
+I had to implement a graph in graphite due to the lack of serialization (a required feature for progressive updates) in the [racket graph library];
+I would have preferred to [add serialization support to graph] but couldn't do that and still stay on track with graphite.

 The graph is built out of an adjacency map of `id`, key, to `node`, value.

 Using a `hash table` and not a `list` has the following pros: